presquepartout/SayerPythonProject/LessonOne.md

 To get started:

 1. Open a terminal window.
-In the Search form type: `terminal`.
+In the Spotlight Search form type: `terminal`.
 2. You'll get a new window with a command line.
 Type: `pwd`

 The `pwd` command tells you where you are.
 It stands for `print working directory`.
 If you are using your own machine and you have your own user account named MeMyself, the output of your command should be something like this: